-NACLC 2013 3
+NACLC 2012 3

 MARIA and Joseph have been married for thirty years.
-QCAT recently appointed Maria to make health care decisions on Joseph's behalf, which is what he always wanted.
+Before Joseph became unwell with cancer he legally appointed Maria as his enduring guardian to make decisions about his health care.
 Now that Joseph can no longer make these decisions, Maria is overwhelmed and thinks this means she has to make decisions about everything, including whether Joseph's friends visit.
 The couple's granddaughter, Angela, sees the upset this is creating, and explains to Maria her obligations under the appointment, and talks about Joseph's human rights.
 Angela explains that Joseph can still make decisions about his social activities, and that he should be encouraged to participate in community life.
 Angela also helps Maria organise regular check-ups and get a treatment plan for Joseph.